AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 You can create a report of the topics by performing the following steps:

-1. In the **Repository** panel, open the DITA map file in Map View.
+1. In the **Repository** panel, open the DITA map file in Map view.
 1. Select the **Open in map console** icon.

     ![](images/map-console.png){width="600" align="left"}